openstack/keystone/doc/source/setup.rst

     # Install the dependencies for developing, testing, and running keystone
     $ pip install -r test-requirements.txt

-    # Use python setup.py to link Keystone into python's site-packages
+    # Use 'python setup.py' to link Keystone into Python's site-packages
     $ python setup.py develop